-The Ducky Shine 7 is a great keyboard with exceptional gaming performance, amazing customization options, and a superb build quality.
-Its doubleshot PBT keycaps feel durable, and the key legends are clear and legible.
-The Cherry MX Brown switches on our unit provide an outstanding typing experience, with great tactile feedback and responsiveness; however, you can get the keyboard with the switches of your choice.
+The Ducky Shine 7 is a great keyboard with exceptional gaming performance, amazing customization options, and outstanding build quality.
+Its doubleshot PBT keycaps feel durable, with key legends that are clear and legible.
+The Cherry MX Brown switches on our unit provide an outstanding typing experience, with great tactile feedback and responsiveness, and you can get the keyboard with the switches of your choice.
 The keyboard's settings are easily accessible without the need of its companion software, including customization for the RGB backlighting.
 There's no USB passthrough or dedicated media controls, but its premium build and sublime typing quality more than make up for it.

-The Ducky Shine 7 is an excellent gaming keyboard.
-The Cherry MX Brown switches on our unit feel light and responsive, and you can reprogram or assign a macro to any key.
-However, there are no dedicated macro keys for MMOs, and it lacks dedicated media controls as well.
-The RGB backlighting is great for dark room gaming, and with its outstanding build, it should last for years.See our Gaming recommendations
+The Ducky Shine 7 is an outstanding gaming keyboard.
+The Cherry MX Brown switches on our unit feel light and responsive, and its latency is amazingly low.
+You can reprogram or assign a macro to any key; however, there are no dedicated macro keys for MMOs.
+It's available in various Cherry MX switches, so you can choose the switches that you prefer.

 The Ducky Shine 7 is a wired-only keyboard and can't be used with mobile devices.

 The Ducky Shine 7 is a good office keyboard.
-It's decently comfortable to type on for an extended period, but some may find it uncomfortable due to the lack of wrist rest.
-With the Cherry MX Brown switches, typing feels light and you get great tactile feedback, assuring that each keystroke was registered.
-Typing noise shouldn't be an issue, even in the most noise-sensitive environments, and the keyboard has decent compatibility with most desktop operating systems.See our Office recommendations
+It's well-built and comfortable to type on for an extended period.
+Typing feels light with the Cherry MX Brown switches, and you get great tactile feedback, assuring that each keystroke was registered.
+Also, there are multiple Cherry MX switch options available.

-Build quality is superb.
-The bottom is plastic, but it has a zinc alloy top plate that feels solid and hefty.
-There's no flex at all and the keyboard doesn't slide around.
-It has high-quality doubleshot PBT keycaps, similar to the ones on the Ducky One 2 Mini, and the fonts are well-defined.
-The keys are very stable, with no sign of wobbling or rattling.
+The Ducky Shine 7's build quality is outstanding.
+It has a plastic bottom with a zinc alloy top plate that feels solid and hefty, showing no signs of flex at all.
+It has high-quality doubleshot PBT keycaps, similar to the ones on the Ducky One 2 Mini V1.
+The keys are very stable, although some of the function keys and the spacebar wobble a bit.
+The rubber feet are very grippy and, combined with its hefty weight, doesn't move when bumped.
 The main downside is that the included USB-C cable feels a bit cheap, as it tends to retain kinks that are hard to straighten out.

-The Shine 7 has decent ergonomics.
-There are two incline settings and the keys are well-spaced.
-It doesn't come with a wrist rest, which can cause a bit of fatigue for some.
-For a similar keyboard with better ergonomics, take a look at the Das Keyboard X50Q, it has a lower profile and a wrist rest is included.
+The Ducky Shine 7 has okay ergonomics.
+It has a fairly low profile with a natural four-degree incline, and it provides two additional incline settings.
+It doesn't come with a wrist rest, but most people should be comfortable without one.
+The keys are well-spaced and angled in a way that makes typing very enjoyable for long periods.
+For a similar keyboard with better ergonomics, take a look at the Das Keyboard X50Q; it has a lower profile and includes a wrist rest.

 The keyboard comes with a rubberized USB-C cable, with cheap-looking printing on it.
-It is removable, though, so you can replace it with a higher quality one if you want.
+It's removable, though, so you can replace it with a higher quality one if you want.
 Unfortunately, Ducky doesn't sell replacement USB-C cables separately.

 This is a wired-only keyboard and can't be used wirelessly.